Loderian/Activities/README.txt

 == Changelog ==

+= 1.0.3 =

+* Feature: Clicking names in the activity report will now show a box where you can edit user data
+* Feature: Added a *Make default* button to the report settings box
+* Enhancement: Report checkboxes are now saved
+* Fix: The reload info button on default report settings page should now work

 = 1.0.2 =

-* Select fields should now be useable if selectize does not load
+* Enhancement: Select fields should now be useable if selectize does not load
-* Shorcode join button now filters users that has no roles that are allowed to be participants
+* Enhancement: Shortcode join button now filters users that has no roles that are allowed to be participants
-* Fixed a javascript compile bug that occurred in Internet Explorer
+* Fix: Javascript compile bug that occurred in Internet Explorer
-* Fixed FAQ

 = 1.0.1 =